jstiff/notes_from_learning/CS_Lectures/Compiler/back_end.md

 **Instruction Selection** tries to utilize the 'instruction set' of a given machine in the most efficient way possible.
 For example, the 'a \* b' example above, if an instruction set has a built in multiplying instruction the right 'instruction selection' would be to use the built in mult to avoid the load a ....then load b...then mult...etc.
 Whereas another achitecture may not have a way of dealing with multiplication.

 **Instruction Scheduling** is a method of 'hideing latency' between loading operations...say if 'mult R1 R2' takes a long time you could load another value into a diff register while you're waiting for the loads to finnish.
+This optimization will put strain on the registers.
+Optimization is in essence taking full advantage of registers.
+But, in reality we only have so many registers.

 **Register Allocation** will take all of the 'virtual registers' generated in previoius IR and map them to real registers on the machine.
 Let's say that there are only 3 registers.
 P1, P2, P3.
 But we have 10 virtual registers in the IR.